MSP Cybersecurity

 Keep your clients happy and in business

 Being the victim of a cyberattack is enough to ruin anyone’s day.
-Clients that suffer from ransomware, phishing attacks, or data theft are going to be understandably upset with their MSPs.
-As experts at providing technology services, MSPs are often considered to be responsible for the security of their clients' Microsoft 365 environments—even if that responsibility is never explicitly stated by the client.
+Clients that suffer from ransomware, phishing, or spear-phishing attacks will be understandably upset with their MSPs.
+As experts at providing technology services, MSPs are often considered to be responsible for the security of their clients' Microsoft 365 environment—even if that responsibility is never formalized or explicitly stated by the client.

 Unhappy clients that have suffered from an attack are more likely to take their business elsewhere, but they may also wind up with no business at all if the attack is serious.
 For small- to medium-sized businesses, the costs of remediating a cyberattack or paying an attacker’s ransom can be devastating.
-Even if the business survives, it’s a huge setback that blunts future growth.
-And if your clients’ businesses aren’t growing, neither will your own.
+Even if the business survives, it’s a huge setback that threatens future growth.
+And if your clients’ business isn’t growing, neither will yours.

 New call-to-action